OmarFares26/2nd-creative-code-lap/README.md

-# 2nd creative code lap
+# Simple Social media platform

-This is the project for the second creative code laps
+This is a univeristy project , where i created a fullstack simple social media platform using Html5,CSS,Node.js and MYSQL.